JuliaSmoothOptimizers/KnetNLPModels.jl/paper/paper.md

 # Summary

-`KnetNLPModels.jl` and `FluxNLPModels.jl` are Julia [@bezanson2017julia] modules, from the JuliaSmoothOptimizers ecosystem [@jso], design to bridge the gap between JuliaSmoothOptimizers and deep neural networks modules: Flux.jl [@Flux.jl-2018] and Knet.jl [@Knet2020].
+`KnetNLPModels.jl` and `FluxNLPModels.jl` are Julia modules [@bezanson2017julia], part of the JuliaSmoothOptimizers ecosystem [@jso].
+They are designed to bridge the gap between JuliaSmoothOptimizers and deep neural network modules, specifically Flux.jl [@Flux.jl-2018] and Knet.jl [@Knet2020].

-Both Flux.jl and Knet.jl allow a user to construct the architecture of a deep neural network, which can then be paired with a loss function and a dataset from MLDataset [@MLDataset2016] to apply optimizers such as: the stochastic gradient descent [@lecun-bouttou-bengio-haffner1998], the Nesterov acceleration [@Nesterov1983], Adagrad [@duchi-hazan-singer2011], or Adam [@kingma-ba2017].
+Both Flux.jl and Knet.jl allow users to construct the architecture of a deep neural network, which can then be combined with a loss function and a dataset from MLDataset [@MLDataset2016].
+These frameworks support various optimizers such as stochastic gradient descent [@lecun-bouttou-bengio-haffner1998], Nesterov acceleration [@Nesterov1983], Adagrad [@duchi-hazan-singer2011], and Adam [@kingma-ba2017].

-KnetNLPModels.jl and FluxNLPModels.jl consider the triptych: architecture, dataset and loss function to model a neural network training problem as an unconstrained smooth optimization problem who's fulfilling the NLPModels.jl API [@orban-siqueira-nlpmodels-2020].
-Therefore, they may be minimized by the solvers from JSOSolvers [@orban-siqueira-jsosolvers-2021], which can use, among other things, limited-memory quasi-Newton approximations of the Hessian (LBFGS or LSR1) [@byrd-nocedal-schnabel-1994; @lu-1996; @liu-nocedal1989].
+`KnetNLPModels.jl` and `FluxNLPModels.jl` adopt the triptych of architecture, dataset, and loss function to model a neural network training problem as an unconstrained smooth optimization problem, following the NLPModels.jl API [@orban-siqueira-nlpmodels-2020].
+Consequently, these modules can be minimized using the solvers from JSOSolvers [@orban-siqueira-jsosolvers-2021], which offer various optimization methods, including limited-memory quasi-Newton approximations of the Hessian such as LBFGS or LSR1 [@byrd-nocedal-schnabel-1994; @lu-1996; @liu-nocedal1989].

-The minimization of the loss function by those solvers trains the deep neural network using different optimization methods than those embedded either in Knet.jl or in Flux.jl.
-Additionally, KnetNLPModels.jl and FluxNLPModels.jl furnish methods to ease the manipulation of neural network NLPModel, for example: evaluate the accuracy of the neural network or switch the sampled data considered by the loss function.
+By utilizing these solvers, the loss function can be minimized to train the deep neural network using optimization methods different from those embedded in Knet.jl or Flux.jl.
+Additionally, KnetNLPModels.jl and FluxNLPModels.jl provide methods to facilitate the manipulation of neural network NLPModels.
+For instance, users can evaluate the accuracy of the neural network or switch the sampled data considered by the loss function.

-With these modules, users and researchers will be able to employ a wide variety of optimization solvers and tools not traditionally applied to deep neural network training : R2, quasi-Newton trust-region methods or a quasi-Newton line search (neither available in Knet.jl nor in Flux.jl).
+These modules enable users and researchers to leverage a wide variety of optimization solvers and tools that are not traditionally employed in deep neural network training, such as R2[@birgin2017worst], [@birgin-gardenghi-martinez-santos-toint-2017], quasi-Newton trust-region methods, or quasi-Newton line search, which are not available in Knet.jl or Flux.jl.

-# Statement of need
+# Statement of Need

-Knet.jl and Flux.jl, given their standalone nature, lack interfaces with general optimization frameworks such as JuliaSmoothOptimizers.
-However, they ease the architecture definition by providing definition of neural layers: dense layers, convolutional layers or more complex layers, initialized with a uniform distribution, which can be difficult and error-prone to implement itself.
+Knet.jl and Flux.jl, as standalone frameworks, lack interfaces with general optimization frameworks like JuliaSmoothOptimizers[@jso].
+However, they simplify the process of defining neural network architectures by providing pre-defined neural layers such as dense layers, convolutional layers, or other complex layers.
+These layers are initialized with a uniform distribution, saving users from implementing them manually, which can be error-prone.

-In addition, they propose several loss functions, like the negative log likelihood, or allow the user to define its own loss function.
-Knet.jl and Flux.jl architectures may be run on both CPU and GPU, providing weights respectfully as a Vector or a CUVector supporting various floating-point systems.
+Additionally, Knet.jl and Flux.jl offer a variety of loss functions, including negative log likelihood, and allow users to define their own loss functions.
+Both frameworks support running architectures on both CPU and GPU, providing weights as either a Vector or a CUVector, accommodating various floating-point systems.

-Moreover, they both support the training and test datasets from MLDatasets, they facilitate the definition of their minibatches as an iterator of a dataset, and they provide a way to evaluate the neural network accuracy on the test dataset.
+Moreover, Knet.jl and Flux.jl provide support for training and testing datasets from MLDatasets.
+They simplify the definition of minibatches as an iterator of a dataset and offer a convenient way to evaluate the accuracy of the neural network on the test dataset.

-Knet.jl and Flux.jl slightly differ on how architecture are defined, which floating-point systems are supported and how active their respective community are.
-But, the optimizers provided by Knet.jl and Flux.jl all rely solely on the first derivative of the sampled loss.
+While Knet.jl and Flux.jl have some differences in how architectures are defined, the floating-point systems they support, and the activity of their respective communities, the optimizers provided by both frameworks rely solely on the first derivative of the sampled loss.

-Both KnetNLPModels.jl and FluxNLPModels.jl, through the mean of the tools of JuliaSmoothOptimizers, seek to broaden the scope of optimization methods that can train the neural networks defined by Knet.jl and Flux.jl.
+KnetNLPModels.jl and FluxNLPModels.jl aim to expand the range of optimization methods that can be used to train neural networks defined by Knet.jl and Flux.jl.
+They achieve this through the tools provided by JuliaSmoothOptimizers, enabling users to explore a broader set of optimization techniques.

 # Training a neural network with JuliaSmoothOptimizers solvers

-The first step is to define the neural network architecture using either Knet.jl or Flux.jl.
 In the following example, we build a simplified LeNet architecture [@lecun-bouttou-bengio-haffner1998], which is designed to distinguish 10 picture classes.
+## KnetNLPModels.jl
+The first step is to define the neural network architecture using Knet.jl.

 ```julia
 using Knet